SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Convergence Analysis

-In the incremental loop, the block coordinate updates begin.
-Recall the notation in \eqref{eq:tz_def}, in \cref{alg:1:t3} the iterates in the lifted space are updated as $\CS[N](\tz*[i+1]{k})\in \prox_\FBE(\tz[i]{k})$ where at the first iteratation $\CS[N](\tz*[1]{k})\in \prox_\FBE(\bm u^k)$.
-The update is called block coordinate, as at \cref{alg:forloop:end} in each incremental loop iteration, one block of $\tilde{\bm z}^k_i$ is updated, considering \cref{lem:env:ld}.
-Note that at each block update, as the previous block value is known and equal to $u^k$, as in \eqref{eq:tz_def}, the update can be done with a replacement as in \cref{alg:forloop:end}, requiring memory of $\mathcal{O}(n)$ rather than $\mathcal{O}(nN)$.
-Furthermore, each block update admits a descent on the Lyapunov function due to \cref{lem:descent_lemma_pre}.
-The block updates are also cheap computationally, as the gradient of only one function $f_i$ is derived at \cref{alg:forloop:end} in each incremental iteration.
-Considering \eqref{eq:U}, the updates in the incremental loop are as follows:
+The updates in the incremental loop are referred to as block-coordinate updates, since at step \ref{algLift:forloop:end} only one block of $\tz[\ell]{k}$ is updated at each incremental loop iteration (equivalently as in step \ref{alg:forloop:end} of \cref{alg:LBFinito} due to \cref{thm:Legendre:rangeT}).
+Note that at each block update, due to choosing $\ell$ without replacement, the previous block value is known and equal to $u^k$, as depicted in \eqref{eq:tz_def}.
+Consequently, the update in step \ref{algLift:forloop:end} (equivalently in step \ref{alg:forloop:end} of \cref{alg:LBFinito}) can be accomplished by replacing $u^k$ with $\ttz[\ell]{k}$, thereby requiring a memory of $\mathcal{O}(n)$ instead of $\mathcal{O}(nN)$.
+However, opting for a memory of $\mathcal{O}(nN)$ and saving $\tilde{z}^k_{j}$ for all $j\in[N]$ allows the algorithm to adopt the randomized sweeping rule with replacement as well (cf. \cref{rem:incremental}).
+Additionally, the block updates in step \ref{algLift:1:t3} are computationally inexpensive, since if implemented by steps \ref{alg:1:t3} and \ref{alg:forloop:end} of \cref{alg:LBFinito} (using \cref{thm:Legendre:rangeT}), the gradient of only one function $f_{\ell}$ is computed in each incremental iteration.

-After performing the last incremental iteration, the \cref{alg:1:t1} closes the algorithm loop.
-In summary, the algorithm has the following updates:
+\begin{remark}[shuffled cyclic (randomized without replacement) sweeping rule] It is evident from step \ref{algLift:forloop:end} that the incremental loop can be easily modified to accommodate the shuffled cyclic (randomized without replacement) sweeping rule, as was commented for \cref{alg:LBFinito}.
+To achieve this, we can consider the following update in place of step \ref{algLift:forloop:end}: